Welcome to Argentine Tango Classes at Toronto Dance Spot

-The context of word Milonga is usually inferred from the context of the sentence and once you understand what the word could mean, its easily decipherable what someone wanted to say when they declared that “they like to dance Milonga during a Milonga”
+The meaning of word Milonga is usually inferred from the context of the sentence and once you understand what the word could mean, its easy to understand when someone says that “they like to dance Milonga during a Milonga”

 This term most often loosely refers to both New Age, R’n’B and Electronica styled music with Argentine Tango instrumentation, melodies and rhythms intertwined, as well as dancing Argentine Tango to that kind of music.
-Since Classical Argentine Tango technique has been long established and well documented for many decades by now, any dancing with considerable departure from the core Tango stance and alignment while still retaining the overall mood and semblance to Tango style of dancing – would fall into that category.
+Since Classical Argentine Tango technique has been long established and well documented for many decades by now, any dancing with considerable departure from the core Tango stance and alignment – while still retaining the overall mood and semblance to Tango style of dancing – would fall into category of Tango Nuevo.

 Ever since Tango Nuevo appeared and started to have an ever growing following, the Tango World and Tango dancers seem to have divided roughly into three categories:

-1 – Purists – they claim Tango Nuevo is a total Fault Pas, it should have never been invented, it should never be committed, anybody dancing Tango Nuevo should automatically become a Tango outcast barred for life from entering any well established and well to do Milongas.
+1 – Purists – they claim dancing to Tango Nuevo is a total Fault Pas, it should only be listened to, anybody dancing Tango Nuevo should automatically become a Tango outcast barred from entering any established and well to do Milongas.

-2 – The opposite to Purists – they claim a heart wrenching, squeaking, rusty, crackling old style Tango music accompanied by a never ending emotional hara-kiri on a dance floor is a thing of a past and should be replaced by new style of dancing.
+2 – The opposite of Purists – they claim a heart wrenching, squeaking, rusty, crackling old style Tango music accompanied by a never ending emotional “hara-kiri” on a dance floor is a thing of a past and should be replaced by new style of dancing.

 3 – Everybody else – happily dancing “either” and getting fair amount of pleasure from “both”.